-Having seen a picture of a cordwood cabin in a magazine years before, Carrie dreamed about building her own cordwood home.
+Having gazed longingly upon a cordwood cabin photo in a magazine years before, Carrie dreamed about building her own cordwood home.
 She read and gathered information and took one of our hands-on workshops.
-Feeling empowered to hit the start button, she built a gorgeous, energy efficient, best practices cordwood home in western Wisconsin for under $50 @ square foot.
+Feeling empowered to hit the start button, she built a gorgeous, energy-efficient, best practices cordwood home in western Wisconsin for under $50 @ square foot.
 The white mason’s lines on each side of the cordwood wall, allow the builder to “sight” down the line.
 This keeps the wall in plumb.
 Bottle bricks are easy to make and lend a stunning statement to a wall.
 The room-in-the-attic trusses are 10/12 pitch and allow for an extra 764 sq. ft. of space.
 The home sits into a hillside and the back wall and the two side walls are insulated and earth bermed.
 A wood stove helps to regulate the temperatures on those cold Wisconsin nights.

 The electrical is “run” up the middle of the posts and is “stubbed out” flush with the post.
 A receptacle plate or switch plate covers the wiring.